2 PICARD overview

 [RECIPE_NAME]

-See the documentation for individual recipes in Appendix B for supported parameters.
+See the documentation for individual recipes in Appendix B for supported recipe parameters.